mdjbru-teaching-material/turku_course/website_pelican/content/pages/07_practical-details.md

-A large portion of the course (most of it actually) will be hands-on work, and students are expected to bring a laptop with a wireless internet connection to be able to practice as they learn. *Sparknet* is available in the Genetics seminar room (but the students should have their own *Sparknet* credentials).
-Please contact us beforehand if you don't have access to a laptop for the course or if you don't have a *Sparknet* account.
+A large portion of the course (most of it actually) will be hands-on work, and students are expected to bring a laptop with a wireless internet connection to be able to practice as they learn. *Sparknet* and *eduroam* are available in the Genetics seminar room.
+Please contact us beforehand if you don't have access to a laptop for the course or if you don't have a *Sparknet* nor a *eduroam* account.

 The material taught is valid for Windows, Linux and MacOS systems.
 The students are expected to have installed the necessary software on their machine before